sunnyqeen/mod_log_rotate/README.md

 						is on).
 For example RotateInterval 86400 60 will cause logs to be rotated at 23:00 UTC.
-						If the interval is set to 0, the log will not be written at all, similar like routating to /dev/null
+						If the interval is set to 0, the log will not be written at all, similar like routating to /dev/null.

+						If the interval option is set to KB/MB/GB, the log will base on size, the log name will base on 10 seconds.
+For example RotateInterval 100 MB will casue logs to be rotated when 100MB data is writen.
+The logfile size will be equal or less than 100 MB.

 ## Bugs